To Move A Mountain

 - The elevation of the Bingham Canyon Mine drops from 8,040 feet above sea level to 4,390 feet above sea level.

-- Source: Rio Tinto
+- (Source: Rio Tinto)

 March 2012

 Rio Tinto announced a test in 2013 for the use of a tunnel boring machine to develop underground mining methods at Kennecott's Bingham copper mine.
-The following comes from Mining Magazine, April 2012 (dated March 29, 2012) (link):
+The following comes from Mining Magazine, April 2012 (dated March 29, 2012)

 Rio Tinto has announced a second tunnel-boring trial, aimed at significantly reducing the time taken to excavate underground.

-The company is working in partnership with Atlas Copco on the trial, which will start in 2013 at Rio Tinto’s Kennecott Utah Copper (KUC) mine in Salt Lake City.
-Tunnelling rates of 10 meters per day are expected; nearly twice that of conventional methods.
+The company is working in partnership with Atlas Copco on the trial, which will start in 2013 at Rio Tinto's Kennecott Utah Copper (KUC) mine in Salt Lake City.
+Tunneling rates of 10 meters per day are expected; nearly twice that of conventional methods.

 The first tunnel-boring trial is set to start this year, in partnership with Aker Wirth at the Northparkes copper and gold mine in New South Wales.
 Locations are currently being considered for a shaft-boring system trial.

-John McGagh, head of innovation at Rio Tinto, pointed out that mining is moving increasingly towards underground operations as deeper orebodies are being identified and open pits reach the end of their life.
+John McGagh, head of innovation at Rio Tinto, pointed out that mining is moving increasingly towards underground operations as deeper ore bodies are being identified and open pits reach the end of their life.

 He added: "These trials mean we can test the technology to allow us to mine deeper and more safely, with the potential benefits of greater efficiency and speed of underground mine construction, which would increase the value of projects."

-As part of the mineral-recovery programme, the company has even looked outside the mining industry by partnering Norway’s TOMRA Sorting Solutions, which supplies sensor-based systems used in recycling and food processing.
+As part of the mineral-recovery program, the company has even looked outside the mining industry by partnering Norway's TOMRA Sorting Solutions, which supplies sensor-based systems used in recycling and food processing.
 Together, the companies plan to develop commercial-scale systems for separating minerals from rock waste.

 Another partnership with UK-based e2V uses large-scale microwave technology and radio-frequency generators to improve the efficiency of mineral recovery from discarded ore.